Whip up a pot of this delicious radicchio pasta made complete with zingy goat cheese and savory parmesan cheese!

 Today we’re whipping up a delicious and savory radicchio pasta dish made with fresh, crunchy, bright purple leaves that add a unique and delicious bitter undertone.
 Top that with zingy goat cheese and some savory parmesan, and oh boy.
 You’re in for a treat!

 Radicchio is typically referred to as a lettuce, though it’s actually a chicory vegetable used in many Italian dishes.
 It’s very bitter, but certain methods can take the bitterness down a notch!

 While we will be soaking and cooking the radicchio to remove much of that bitter taste, these methods won’t remove it all.
 I recommend serving this as an adult-only meal, as kiddos don’t always favor it!
 While adults typically like bitter flavors (like coffee and beer), you’ll likely see some uneaten plates if you serve this to kids.
 Fair warning!

 This radicchio pasta is made complete with the addition of rich flavorings like garlic, salt, and red pepper flakes.
 Together, the flavor of this meal is booming!

 - Pasta: First up, you’ll need 1 lb of bow tie pasta.
-Of course, any other shape will work just as well!
+Of course, any other shape of pasta will work just as well!

 - Radicchio Lettuce: For the radicchio portion of the recipe, use 2 medium-sized heads.